Go With The Flow as a Business Strategy

 “You know, there’s one big prospect on the East Coast who would be really interested in this new version we’re talking about.”

 And from there, we’re off…selling what the market is buying.
 Your market is your clue.
 Listen to them, and their needs, and you’ll uncover where you can flow to next in your business and your offerings.

 A company is debating which of several initiatives should get funding support.
 They are looking at six different programs where they might invest resources.
 They have identified varying degrees of success in these programs.
 Some were clearly “popping” and gaining traction, these were the stand out programs.
 Others were struggling though everyone thought they should have lots of potential.
 What should have potential, doesn’t always work in the current reality.

 Second flow idea: Go in the direction that works

-The path of least resistance was to double-down on the ones with traction.
-We didn’t abandon the others, but the question of where to put the discretionary budget we had available was answered pretty simply.
+The path of least resistance was to double-down on the programs with traction.
+We didn’t abandon the others, but they didn’t get to be the high priorities.

-Sometimes business isn’t a struggle.
+Business doesn’t have to be a struggle.
 Sometimes the market gives us the answer, and we just have to listen…and go with the flow.